KASER: Knowledge-Aligned Student Error Simulator for Open-Ended Coding Tasks: Task Setup

 \paragraph{Representative Labels for Error Clusters} In the final step, we prompt o4-mini with chain-of-thought reasoning to generate a single representative error description for each cluster.
 The model first identifies an error that reflects the majority of errors in the cluster, then abstracts it by removing problem-specific details to produce a generalized description.
 We use these representative errors to annotate all student-code pairs by mapping initial annotations to their corresponding cluster labels.
 We include all prompts in Appendix~\ref{apdx:prompts}.

-We conduct a human evaluation to assess the reliability of using an LLM-as-a-judge to identify errors in code.
-Specifically, we randomly select $50$ problems from the FalconCode dataset and analyze both ground-truth and generated code for each problem.
+We conduct two human evaluations to assess the reliability of using an LLM-as-a-judge to identify and classify errors in code.
+In the first evaluation, we randomly select $50$ problems from the FalconCode dataset and analyze both ground-truth and generated code for each problem.
 Human annotators are asked to perform the same task as the LLM: selecting errors in the code from a predefined error list.
 Results show an average F1 score between the LLM and human label of $0.749$, indicating substantial agreement, and inter-rater F1 score is $0.814$.
+To further analyze performance across error categories, we report stratified human evaluation results: the average F1 is $0.830$ for syntax errors, $0.893$ for runtime errors, and $0.917$ for logical errors.

-This demonstrates the reliability of the automated labeling despite the non-trivial task of choosing among $10$ possible errors per problem (see Appendix~\ref{apdx:prompts} for details).
+In the second evaluation, we assess the accuracy of error type classification by measuring the Jaccard agreement between LLM-predicted and human-annotated error types for identified errors on $50$ randomly sampled generated codes.
+The average agreement is $0.800$ for syntax errors, $0.778$ for runtime errors, and $0.872$ for logical errors.
+These results further demonstrate that our judge model can not only reliably identify errors but also accurately classify their types, despite the non-trivial task of choosing among $10$ possible errors per problem (see Appendix~\ref{apdx:prompts} for details).